filipbech/filipbech.github.io/_posts/2016-08-17-First_impressions_of_the_new_PaymentRequest_API.md

 When you look at it like this, its still pretty simple but now it is even more powerful.
 YAY!

 ## Get started
 You can start using this today.
 Its in Chrome 53 (which at the time of this writing is in beta).
-The only requirement is that you have to use a secure connection (`https`), but I guess if you are processing creditcard information, you are hopefully doing that already. (even though it also works on localhost, it does make development a litle harder, since you dont run localhost on your phone, and it doesn't accept phony vertificates).
+The only requirement is that you have to use a secure connection (`https`), but I guess if you are processing creditcard information, you are hopefully doing that already.
+Even though it also works on localhost, this does make development a litle harder, since you don't run localhost on your phone, and it doesn't accept phony certificates.
+To work around it I used remote debugging via USB with an Android device from our device-wall, and a secure build-server that was just laying idle (if you find yourself lacking the server, you can find free ssl hosting out there - github pages is a good example).

 A great place to read more is the integration guide on webfundamentals over at [developers.google.com](https://developers.google.com/web/fundamentals/primers/payment-request/?hl=en)